fkirc/skip-duplicate-actions/README.md

 - **Always skip:** This is useful if you have a workflow that you never want to run twice at the same time.
   In contrast to the [cancel_others](#cancel-outdated-workflow-runs) option, this option lets the older run finish.
 - **Only skip same content:** For example, this can be useful if a workflow has both a `push` and a `pull_request` trigger, or if you push a tag right after pushing a commit.
+- **Only skip outdated runs:** For example, this can be useful for skip-checks that are not at the beginning of a job.
+  In contrast to the [cancel_others](#cancel-outdated-workflow-runs) option, this option skips at pre-defined places instead of cancelling at arbitrary places.
 - **Never skip:** This disables the concurrent skipping functionality, but still lets you use all other options like duplicate skipping.

 ## Skip ignored paths